nehag2005/Anime-Landing-Page/README.md

 ## Overview

-The Anime Landing Page is a visually appealing web page designed to showcase an anime character from the anime "Attack on Titan".
+The Anime Landing Page is a visually appealing web page designed to showcase an anime character (Mikasa Ackerman) from the anime "Attack on Titan".

 ## Live preview